Gares95/Economic-Impact-Covid19_DataLake/README.md

 ## Interface.py

-Once the Etl has been runned we can deploy an Interface in the EMR machine which will run on http://127.0.0.1:8050/ of the machine, it is possible to change to change the URL configuring the rewrite rules to control clients requests (Here is an example of how to do it using Nginx: https://www.nginx.com/blog/creating-nginx-rewrite-rules/).
-The interface will allow to see the stock market values of a company overlaid with the stringency values of the country the company is located.
+Once the Etl has run, we can deploy a web interface hosted on the master node of our EMR cluster and easily access to it using an Application Load Balancer (Here is the documentation to do so: https://aws.amazon.com/es/blogs/big-data/access-web-interfaces-securely-on-amazon-emr-launched-in-a-private-subnet-using-an-application-load-balancer/).
+The web interface (developed with Dash) will allow to see the stock market values of a company overlaid with the stringency values of the country the company is located.

 Here is a screenshot of the Interface:

 ![alt text](https://raw.githubusercontent.com/Gares95/Economic-Impact-Covid19_DataLake/master/Data/Img/Interface.PNG)

+---
+**Note**

+Please bear in mind that the restrictions imposed by each country (measured by the Stringency Index value) may have or haven't influence the open values of a company stock.
+This interface calculates the relation between these two variables but *the Stringency Index value should not be considered as the only or as the main responsible for the variation of the Stock market values*.
+Instead, it should be considered as another factor that may represent other medical, social and economic conditions in each country, which may have affected (directly or indirectly) the stock prices of the Company displaying.

+In addition, it is important to remember that the stock values of multinational companies such as Google (Alphabetic Inc.) are not only affected by the on-going restrictions in the country where it is headquartered but probably, by restrictions in other countries where the company operates.
+If a multinational company is dual-listing its shares it can be useful to select the ticker for a specific exchange, e.g. Selecting SAN.MC (Madrid Stock Exchange) to assess the economic impact of Spanish restrictions on the Santander Bank stock prices.
+---

 ## README.md

 This file provides the description of the program and process of the etl.

 # Possible Future Scenarios
-***
 Because the data lake is subject to possible modifications, I'm going to suggest some solutions:
 - The data increases by 100X:
-For this scenario the right approach would be to increase the number of instances of the EMR cluster and maybe upgrade the Instance type to a _r4.xlarge_ to take advantage of the increased memory.
+For this scenario, the right approach would be to increase the number of instances of the EMR cluster and maybe upgrade the Instance type to a _r4.xlarge_ to take advantage of the increased memory.
 - Pipelines run on daily basis at 7am:
 In this case it would be recommended to incorporated Airflow to create a Dag with a schedule that would run the _Cleaning_Staging_Data_ to obtain the most recent values of the stock market values of the companies in our Stock_Countries.csv file and the ETL to update the data lake.
 - The database is needed to be accessed by 100+ people:
-Thanks to the S3 our data lake would be accessible to the extra 100 people but if necessary, we could implement it to use Redshift with auto-scaling instead for a better aproach.
+Thanks to the S3 our data lake would be accessible to the extra 100 people but if necessary, we could implement it to use Redshift with auto-scaling instead for a better approach.

 ### Credits
 Udacity provided the guidelines to start this project.
 The entirety of the project was developed by Guillermo Garcia and the review of the code and the verification that the project followed the proper procedures was made by my mentor from udacity.